GhostCodes/GhostReader/README.md

 ## Installation

-1. Download ghoststories.zip from your ThemeSpectre.com order page or confirmation email.
+1. Download ghostreader.zip from GitHub.
-2. Create a folder/subdirectory called 'ghoststories' in `/content/themes/`.
+2. Create a folder/subdirectory called 'ghostreader' in `/content/themes/`.
-3. Unzip ghoststories.zip into `/content/themes/ghoststories/`.
+3. Unzip ghostreader.zip into `/content/themes/ghostreader/`.
 4. Restart Ghost.
 5. Log into the Ghost admin panel.
-6. Go to *Settings > General* and select **ghoststories** as your Theme.
+6. Go to *Settings > General* and select **ghostreader** as your Theme.
 7. Save the settings.

 ## Customization

-In *Settings > General* several options will alter the content in *Ghost Stories*:
+In *Settings > General* several options will alter the content in *Ghost Reader*:

 * **Blog Title** - Appears on the first page in the title section.
 * **Blog Description** - Appears underneath the title on the first page.